jhaylium/haylium-blog/_posts/2021-09-26-the-quest-for-shoes.md

 ```

 ## Step 4: Notification - Twilio
-So I really didn't feel like running this thing myself.
+I really didn't feel like running this thing myself.
 Automation was going to be key if I was going to be able to buy shoes in my size before anyone else.
 And if it's going to be automated the process has to let me know that there are shoes available in my size.
 So I did the only wise thing and signed up for Twilio account.
 That's right If my program finds shoes that meet the parameters of my complex algorithm It shoots me a text message.
 I'd never used Twilio before this but the documentation is out of this world it's so easier to read and implement.
 This part was probably about 4 to 5 lines of code I don't remember and as I'm laying in bed dictating this to my phone I'm not going to bother being accurate.

 #### Update:
 Ok, I felt bad about leaving you hanging so I checked the number of lines.
 The entire implementation came out to 7 lines of code if you include the import statement.